Downed electrical cable closes road in Ironbridge

 Published

-The cable in Cherry Tree Hill was reported to Shropshire Fire and Rescue Service just after noon.
+The cable in Cherry Tree Hill, Ironbridge, was reported to Shropshire Fire and Rescue Service just after noon.